lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     emax = 7.0
     print(spec.get_lum_in_band(emin, emax, dist=(8.0, "kpc")))

-Finally, :class:`~soxs.spectra.Spectrum` objects are "callable", and if one supplies a single energy or array of energies, the values of the spectrum at these energies will be returned.
+Finally, :class:`~soxs.spectra.base.Spectrum` objects are "callable", and if one supplies a single energy or array of energies, the values of the spectrum at these energies will be returned.
 AstroPy :class:`~astropy.units.Quantity` objects are detected and handled appropriately.